ska-telescope/ska-mid-itf-engineering-tools/chrome_extensions/bookmark_updater/README.md

     'SKA036'
 ];
 ```
-Note: the last two are in the `Dishes` folder in the bookmarks bar, however child bookmarks can be specified directly and should not have the parent folder name listed.
+Note: the last two are in the `Dishes` folder in the bookmarks bar.
+However, child bookmarks are specified directly and should not include the parent folder name.

 ## Usage
 - Once installed, the extension runs automatically in the background.